-Come see the Universe as few on Earth have ever seen it.
-During the star parties the public will be able to use telescopes and binoculars to look for celestial bodies such as: planets, moons, constellations, nebulae, galaxies, star clusters, comets, meteors, satellites, double stars, and much more.
+Come to see the Universe as few on Earth have ever seen it.
+During the star parties, the public will be able to use telescopes and binoculars to look for celestial bodies such as planets, moons, constellations, nebulae, galaxies, star clusters, comets, meteors, satellites, double stars, and much more.

 ALADDIN: A MUSICAL PANTO

 Your favorite holiday tradition!
 When the young ne'er-do-well Aladdin and his animal pals find a mysterious lamp, the hilarious adventure begins.
 This rollicking musical romp "beats a sugar rush any day" (The Philadelphia Inquirer)